stackbuilders/blog-code/python/python-video-generation/code/Readme.md

 ### To generate the video

-With pipenv virtualenv enabled and from the root project folder run
+With pipenv virtualenv enabled and from the root project folder run:

 ```bash
 python moviepy_video.py